processmining-in-logistics/psm/README.md

 # Performance Spectrum Miner v.1.1.x

+> This branch `1.1.x` and the corresponding PSM version implements the performance prediction method described in the research paper [V. Denisov, D. Fahland, and W. M. P. van der Aalst. **”Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum"**, in *International Conference on Process Mining*, 2019](https://www.researchgate.net/publication/332877292_Predictive_Performance_Monitoring_of_Material_Handling_Systems_Using_the_Performance_Spectrum).
+See //Publications// for usage and experiments.

 # Overview

 The Performance Spectrum Miner (PSM) is a visual analytics tool for event data.
 It takes as input an event log (of events, timestamps, and case identifier) of past process or system executions in CSV or XES format.
 The PSM visualizes the flow of all cases over all process over time, and gives detailed insights performance characteristics.